-Statutory net profit after tax of \$151 million represented a decrease of 5% on the prior comparative period.
-This result reflects the impact of investment markets on shareholder funds, partly offset by the non-recurrence of the loss on the sale of St. Andrew's that occurred in the prior comparative period.
+Cash net profit after tax of \$151 million represented a decrease of 12% on the prior comparative period.
+This result reflects the impact of investment markets on shareholder funds.

-Statutory net profit after tax was up 13% on the prior half.
+Cash net profit after tax was up 13% on the prior half.